 - Extended Duration of Stay: The City extended the stay duration from 24 Hours to 72 Hours at the Centennial Park RV Site in September 2022.
-This decision led to 4,764 caravans utilising the extension, contributing a substantial \$2,839,344 in expenditure to local retailers - Golden Quest Discovery Trail App: Collaborating with neighbouring Shires, the City contributed to the re-development of the Golden Quest Discovery Trail App, enriching the tourist drive trail through the Goldfields. - Ruby Tourist Tram: In May 2023, the City commenced operations of the Ruby Tourist Tram in partnership with the Kalgoorlie Boulder Visitors Centre, offering an exciting new attraction for tourists to see the rich history and heritage of the City. - Funding Support and Sponsorships: The City renewed the Memorandum of Understanding for continued funding of the Kalgoorlie-Boulder Visitors Centre and continued its sponsorships for numerous local events that attract visitors from both within and outside the state.
+This decision led to 4,764 caravans utilising the extension, contributing an estimated expenditure of \$2,839,344 to local retailers. - Golden Quest Discovery Trail App: Collaborating with neighbouring Shires, the City contributed to the redevelopment of the Golden Quest Discovery Trail App, enriching the tourist drive trail through the Goldfields. - Ruby Tourist Tram: In May 2023, the City commenced operations of the Ruby Tourist Tram in partnership with the Kalgoorlie Boulder Visitor Centre, offering an exciting new attraction for tourists to see the rich history and heritage of the City. - Funding Support and Sponsorships: The City renewed the Memorandum of Understanding for continued funding of the Kalgoorlie Boulder Visitor Centre and continued its sponsorships for numerous local events that attract visitors from both within and outside the state.